dragonchain/dragonchain/docs/usage/permissioning.md

 # Permissioning

-Dragonchain has a built-in permissioning system, allowing specific api keys to be either allowed or denied for certain dragonchain actions via the Dragonchain api.
+Dragonchain has a built-in permissioning system, allowing specific api keys to be either allowed or denied for certain dragonchain operations via the Dragonchain api.

-In order to use these permissions, policy documents are given to api keys which determine which actions are allowed and forbidden.
+In order to use these permissions, policy documents are given to api keys which determine which operations are allowed and forbidden.

 ## Setting Permissions